 Saint Patrick is the foremost patron saint of Ireland.
 The celebrations commemorate the arrival of Christianity to the Emerald Isle.
-The NY event reflects the many contributions made by Irish immigrants to American Culture.
-Among the marchers there will be music bands, firefighters, military and police groups, county associations, emigrant societies and social and cultural clubs.
+The NY festivity reflects the many contributions made by Irish immigrants to American Culture.
+Among the marchers there will be music bands, firefighters, military and police groups, county associations, emigrant societies, and social and cultural clubs.

 People wear a lot of green today.
 St Patrick is said to have used the shamrock, a green, three-leaved plant, to explain the Holy Trinity to the pagan Irish.